-Products exports from India to Australia reached USD1.45 billion, while
+- Exported products from India to Australia reached USD 1.45 billion, while

-its services exports to Australia were USD529 million.
-India exports a range of services to Australia, including Information Technology, software and Business
+its services exports to Australia were USD 529 million.

+- India exports a range of services to Australia, including information technology, software, and Business

-Top sector for Foreign direct investment (FDI) are: hospitality, manufacturing, software, banking and telecommunications
+- Top sector for foreign direct investment is hospitality, manufacturing, software, banking, and telecommunications

 The India-Australia Free Trade Agreement (FTA) is an

 area of the Hindu Civilization and Oceania (Western Christian Civilization).